-Please complete and return to
+Р lease complete and return to

-(please see details above as to which role the complaint should be addressed to) who will acknowledge receipt and explain what action will be taken.
+(please see details above as to which role the complaint should be addressed to) who wacknowledge receipt and explain what action will be taken.

 Your name:

-Student's name (if relevant):
+• Student's name (if relevant):

-Your relationship to the student (if relevant):
+• Your relationship to the student (if relevant):

-Address:
+• Address:

-Postcode: Contact number: Email address:
+Postcode: Contact number:

+Email address:

-Please give details of your complaint, including whether you have spoken to anybody a the college about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the complaint at this stage?

 Please give details of any paperwork that you may be including:

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

+Date acknowledgement Sent.

 By who:

 Complaint referred to:

-Deter

 Date: